 Autodesk’s Announces “Indie” License for 3DS Max & Maya

 Autodesk has announced a new licensing model for two of its flagship design software products; 3D Studio Max and Maya.
-Each of these programs is used for 3D modeling, Animation, 3D Rendering and is considered among the best 3D modeling and rendering programs on the market today.
+Each of these programs is used for 3D modeling, Animation, and 3D Rendering and is considered among the best 3D modeling and rendering programs on the market today.
 The new Autodesk Indie license looks to make these powerful programs more accessible to smaller studios and freelancers.

 3D Studio Max licenses retail for $1,545/year or $195/month as an ongoing subscription.
 This is the studio price that, for many solopreneurs and smaller studios out there, is a bit hard to swallow.
 The 3DS Studio Max and Maya Indie licenses are available for $250/year, per license.
 That is; both would cost $500.